 1: Posting Too Much Low-Quality Content

-It is so important for beginner marketers to know: Publishing a lot of content doesn’t mean that you’ll rank higher when it comes to SEO.
-It’s actually quite the common misconception.
+It’s important for beginner marketers to know: Publishing a lot of content doesn’t mean that you’ll rank higher when it comes to SEO.
+It’s actually quite a common misconception.
 What does matter are two things: Authority and Relevance.

 2: Not Measuring or Analyzing Data